microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

    ![](images/CustomDeployAzure3.png)

-   >The deployment in Azure can take up to 30 minutes.
+   {% include important.html content= "The deployment in Azure can take up to 30 minutes.
 At the end of the deployment, SonarQube will be configured to run as a Windows Service on the SonarQube VM.
 When the SonarQube service starts for the first time, it will configure its database.
 This can take an additional 15 minutes  to complete during which time the Azure deployment shows as completed but you still won't be able to reach the SonarQube home page.
 Please give SonarQube some time to update.
-Click [here](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2016/10/06/easily-deploy-sonarqube-server-in-azure/) for more information.
+Click [here](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2016/10/06/easily-deploy-sonarqube-server-in-azure/) for more information." %}

 1. Once the deployment is successful, you will see the resources in Azure Portal.